JJguri/cv/content/stays/stay-8/index.md

 #### Activities

-We conducted a workshop with under our CRC Soils project in Brisbane.
-During this meeting we discussed current advances of model development on phosphorus and soil water dynamics.
-We also setup the main modelling priorities with farming group representatives.
-After this meeting, I was intensively working with Dr Pembleton and Ms Lai on the model calibration using national and international datasets.
-In collaboration with Dr Volenec and Brouder (Purdue University) we started the model calibration using lucerne as main case study.
-The next step of this project is to update the P submodel in the APSIM-Wheat model.
+We conducted a workshop under our CRC soil project in Brisbane.
+During this meeting, we discussed current advances in model development on phosphorus and soil water dynamics.
+We also set up the main modeling priorities with farming group representatives.
+After this meeting, I was intensively working with Dr. Pembleton and Ms. Lai on the model calibration using national and international datasets.
+In collaboration with Dr. Volenec and Brouder (Purdue University) we started the model calibration using lucerne as the main case study.
+The next steps of this project are the update of the P submodel in the APSIM-Wheat model and to parametrize APSIM Next Generation to model N dynamics in SugarCane systems.

 #### Achievements